abrudz/aplcart/README.md

 The site may take some seconds to load due to the information being processed by the browser.
 Once ready, it does not require internet access any more.

 - Hit [here](https://abrudz.github.io/aplcart) and start typing ([access-key](https://www.w3schools.com/tags/att_global_accesskey.asp#table2) <kbd>Q</kbd> — for _**Q**uery_ — to re-focus)
+- Entries with a leading ▸ can be clicked to open example code in a sandbox
 - Hit the logo [⊆⌈](abrudz/aplcart) in the top left corner to go to the source code (access-key <kbd>A</kbd> — for _**A**PLcart_)
 - Hit [<kbd>?</kbd>](#usage) in the top left corner to start a new query (access-key <kbd>E</kbd> — for _**E**xplain_)
 - Hit [<kbd>×</kbd>](https://abrudz.github.io/aplcart) at the end of the input field to clear it (access-key <kbd>X</kbd> — for _e**x**punge_)